airalab/robonomics-wiki/docs/en/mqtt-broker.md

 You will be asked to insert **USERNAME** and **PASSWORD** for Broker.

 You have installed MQTT broker to your host (it's now running as a `systemd` service).
 If you had your existing Home Assistant OS, Core or Docker augmented with
-Robonomics, proceed directly to [integration configuration](#add-mqtt-integration).
+Robonomics, proceed directly to [MQTT integration configuration](#add-mqtt-integration).
 If not, and you are setting up a whole new Home Assistant, activate it with the below-mentioned steps.

 ## Home Assistant Initial Configuration